quanghuynguyen1902/jupiter-mcp-server/README.md

 When using automatic swap execution:

-- **NEVER share your `.env` file or private key**
+- **NEVER share your Claude configuration file containing your private key**
-- Keep your private key secure and do not commit it to version control
+- Keep your private key secure
 - Consider using a dedicated wallet with limited funds for this purpose
 - Set appropriate slippage parameters to avoid unexpected outcomes
 - Consider adding API key protection by setting the `API_KEY` environment variable